junxit/us-congress-bills-113/bill.md

 >     - **(B)** reserve not less than 7 percent of such funds to carry out the activities described in subsection (a)(2); and
 >     - **(C)** reserve not more than 3 percent of such funds for administrative costs which may include technical assistance.
 >   - **(2)** *Contracts and grants* A State entity may use a grant received under this section to carry out the activities described in subparagraphs (A) and (B) of paragraph (1) directly or through grants, contracts, or cooperative agreements.
->   - **(3)** *Rule of construction* Nothing in this Act shall prohibit the Secretary from awarding grants to States that use a weighted lottery to give slightly better chances for admission to all or a subset of educationally disadvantaged students if the use of weighted lotteries in favor of such students is not prohibited by State law, and such State law is consistent with laws described in section 5210(1)(G).
+>   - **(3)** *Rule of construction* Nothing in this Act shall prohibit the Secretary from awarding grants to States that use a weighted lottery to give slightly better chances for admission to all, or a subset of, educationally disadvantaged students if—
+>     - **(A)** the use of weighted lotteries in favor of such students is not prohibited by State law, and such State law is consistent with laws described in section 5210(1)(G); and
+>     - **(B)** such weighted lotteries are not used for the purpose of creating schools exclusively to serve a particular subset of students.
 > - **(c)** *Program periods; peer review; grant number and amount; diversity of projects; waivers*
 >   - **(1)** *Program periods*
 >     - **(A)** *Grants* A grant awarded by the Secretary to a State entity under this section shall be for a period of not more than 5 years.